Gunslinger Girl: Manga

 Gunslinger Girl, written and illustrated by Yu Aida, premiered in Japan on May 21, 2002 in the monthly Dengeki Daioh magazine, and was completed with the September 27, 2012 issue.
 The chapters are also being published in collected volumes by ASCII Media Works, with the first volume released on November 27, 2002.
 The series was collected and published in fifteen volumes in Japan.

 When ADV Manga was formed in 2003, the Gunslinger Girl manga series was one of the first titles the new branch of ADV Films licensed for an English language release in North America.

 The first volume was released on November 18, 2003, with the next two volumes not released until 2005.
 At the 2005 AnimeNEXT convention, ADV representative David L. Williams said the slow schedule was due to ADV Manga feeling that they had rushed into the manga market in a period when it was too saturated with new manga titles.
 After the third volume was released that year, the series went on a two-year hiatus.

 Release of the series resumed in July 2007 with the publication of the fourth volume, and six volumes were released as of April 2008.
-On April 8, 2010, manga publisher Seven Seas Entertainment announced that it has licensed Gunslinger Girl and will be re-released, with a new translation and in omnibus format.
+On April 8, 2010, manga publisher Seven Seas Entertainment announced that it had licensed Gunslinger Girl and would be re-released, with a new translation and in omnibus format.